FabriBertani/Plugin.Maui.ScreenSecurity/README.md

 ## API Usage
 > If you are still using version 1.0.0, please refer to the [Legacy docs](https://github.com/FabriBertani/Plugin.Maui.ScreenSecurity/wiki/Legacy) for the previous version.

-The new unified API only have 2 methods: `ActivateScreenSecurityProtection()` and `DeactivateScreenSecurityProtection()`, with optional parameters that will be only applied to the iOS platform.
+The new unified API includes two methods: `ActivateScreenSecurityProtection()` and `DeactivateScreenSecurityProtection()`, with optional parameters applicable only to the iOS platform.
+It also provides two properties: `IsProtectionEnabled`, which checks if protection is active, and the `ScreenCaptured` event handler, which notifies when a screenshot is taken or the screen is recorded.

 ```csharp
 void ActivateScreenSecurityProtection();